Sunying-RONG/neo4j-literature/README.md

 ## Text search using embeddings

-Code in `embedding-ada002.ipynb` use data from `cleandata.csv` to create embeddings of the combination of books' title and description, calculate **cosine_similarity** of input key words, return top_n similarity (most relevant) books.
+Code in `embedding-ada002.ipynb` use data from `cleandata.csv` to create embeddings of the combination of books' authors, title, categories and description, calculate **cosine_similarity** of input key words, return top_n similarity (most relevant) books.